MASDOC Management Team

 Stefan Grossinskey is an Associate Professor in the Department of Mathematics.
 His research is in the area of Applied probability theory, stochastic processes and complex systems, statistical mechanics.

-Vicky Henderson is an Reader in the Department of Statistics.
+Vicky Henderson is a Professor in the Department of Statistics.
 Her research lies in the area of optimal stopping and optimal control problems, with applications to real options, executive stock options, and recently, behavioural finance

 David Hobson is a Professor in the Department of Statistics.
 His research lies in probability and financial mathematics.

-Adam Johansen is an Associate Professor in the Statistics department.
+Adam Johansen is a Reader in the Statistics department.
 His research interests lie in Monte Carlo Methods, Computational statistics.
 Time series.
 Bayesian inference and decision making.

 Matt Keeling is a Professor and is a joint appointment between the Mathematics Department and the Department of Life Sciences.
 His research lies in the areas of population dynamics, mathematical biology, epidemiology, evolution, spatial systems, stochastic processes.